GinoGalotti/guildgazette/party.md

 ## Kuma

-Oh this little demon.
+Oh, this little demon.
 In a moment, he would jump on your face crushing all your teeth in one punch; while on the next second you can see him running away scared because he got a little scratch.
 He is as unexpected as mighty!

 ## Bonecrusher

-Our big goliath.
+Our big Goliath.
 Powerful, resilient and colossal.
 He is always hoping to use his intimidation skills.
-Remember to speak slowly to him, you don't want to cause any missunderstandings.
-He tries to find any excuse to sleep next to our patreon's spouses.
+Remember to speak slowly to him, you don't want to cause any misunderstandings.
+He tries to find any excuse to sleep next to our patron's spouses.

 ## Lands

 There is not much we know about him.
-We just know about his dark past, his little flurry glowing fox and his tentacle fetiche.
-I think he is one of those Japanesse-obssesed dudes.
+We just know about his dark past, his little flurry glowing fox and his tentacle fetish.
+I think he is one of those Japanese-obsessed dudes.

 ## The rest